9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 3/Terms/Frameworks.md

 [[Frameworks]] allow analysts to work alongside other members of the security team to *document, implement, and use the policies and procedures* that have been created.
 It's essential for an entry-level analyst to understand this process because it directly affects the work they do and how they collaborate with others.

+Organizations use **[[frameworks]]** as a starting point to develop plans that mitigate risks, threats, and vulnerabilities to sensitive data and assets.
+Fortunately, there are organizations worldwide that create frameworks security professionals can use to develop those plans.